JustinPronk/AvionicsSimulation/README.md

 # Rocket Firmware Simulator

-Test your rocket flight computer firmware against a realistic simulated flight without any hardware, no launch required.
+Test your rocket flight computer firmware against a realistic simulated flight — no hardware required, no launch required.

 ## What this is

 If you're building a flight computer for high-power rocketry, your only real way to test apogee detection, pyro channel firing, and deployment sequence logic has traditionally been to launch a rocket and hope it works.
 That's expensive, weather-dependent, and you only get one shot per test.

-This tool runs your firmware code, unmodified and compiled natively on your laptop, against a physically realistic simulated flight powered by [RocketPy](https://github.com/RocketPy-Team/RocketPy).
+This tool runs your firmware against a physically realistic simulated flight powered by [RocketPy](https://github.com/RocketPy-Team/RocketPy).
 Your firmware reads simulated sensor data (barometer, accelerometer, gyroscope, GPS) exactly as it would read real hardware, with realistic sensor noise based on actual datasheet specifications.
 At the end of the simulated flight, you get a pass/fail report comparing what your firmware decided against the ground truth physics.

 ```
 === TEST REPORT ===